Armed police ‘arrest Afghan special forces commando at Manchester hotel’

 The Ministry of Defence also declined to comment.

-The UK has evacuated over 15,000 people, more than 8,300 of which were British nationals, from Afghanistan since the country fell to the Taliban last month.
+The UK has evacuated over 15,000 people, more than 8,300 of whom were British nationals, from Afghanistan since the country fell to the Taliban last month.

-Under the government’s Afghan Relocation and Assistance Policy (Arap), Afghans who worked with British Forces will be allowed to relocate in the UK.
-However, there are fears that many have been left behind and could face reprisal from the Taliban.
+Under the government’s Afghan Relocation and Assistance Policy (Arap), Afghans who worked with British forces will be allowed to relocate in the UK.
+However, there are fears that many have been left behind and could face reprisals from the Taliban.

 Britain’s last military flight left Kabul on 28 August, ending nearly 20 years of military presence in the country.

-On Friday, defence secretary Ben Wallace said that the UK would be prepared to deploy lethal done strikes in Afghanistan if the Taliban allow terrorists to operate in the country again.
+On Friday, defence secretary Ben Wallace said that the UK would be prepared to deploy lethal drone strikes in Afghanistan if the Taliban allow terrorists to operate in the country again.

 Mr Wallace said: “I’ll do whatever I have to do to protect citizens’ lives and our interests and our allies, when we’re called upon to do so, wherever that may be.”